wg-controller/wg-controller/README.md

 ## Security

-- Wireguard keys encrypted at rest with AES256
+- WireGuard keys encrypted at rest with AES256
 - User passwords and API keys salted and hashed before storage

 ## Development